brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 Each of these bugs had been hard to understand but only required trivial patches in order to be fixed.
 My expectation was no different for this bug.

-The mount propagation code uses the now obsolete 'slave' and 'master' concepts to express dependency relationships.
+The mount propagation code uses the now obsolete "slave" and "master" concepts to express dependency relationships.
 As the data structures themselves use these terms they are used here as well.

 ## Basic mount propagation concepts